ruansonder-r/dotfiles/README.md

 # Ruan's Dotfiles

-A modern collection of personal configuration files for a productive Ubuntu development environment.
+A modern collection of personal configuration files for productive development environments on Ubuntu, Arch Linux, and other Unix-like systems.

 ## What's Included